-- 1. Introduction - 2.
-Jumping to the Montana Exceptions: The Narrowing of Inherent Sovereignty As a Basis for Tribal Regulation of Nonmembers - 3.
-Reexamining the First Part of the Montana Test: Congress Has Authorized Tribes to Exercise Certain Authorities - a.
-Mazurie and the '1161 (Liquor Ordinance) Authorization - b.
-Montana and the Possibility of '1165 Delegation - c.
+- 1. Introduction. - 2.
+Jumping to the Montana Exceptions: The Narrowing of Inherent Sovereignty As a Basis for Tribal Regulation of Nonmembers. - a.
+Recent Utility Tax Decisions. - 3.
+Reexamining the First Part of the Montana Test: Congressional Authorization of Tribes to Exercise Certain Authorities. - a.
+Mazurie and the § 1161 (Liquor Ordinance) Authorization. - b.
+Montana and the Possibility of § 1165 Delegation. - c.
 Brendale, Montana v.
-EPA and the Clean Water Act (' 518) Delegation - d.
-Arizona Public Service Co. and the Delegation in the 1990 Amendments to the Clean Air Act - e.
-A Contrast: The Conclusion of No RCRA Delegation in Backcountry Against Dumps - f.
+EPA and the Clean Water Act (§ 518) Delegation. - d.
+Arizona Public Service Co. and the Delegation in the 1990 Amendments to the Clean Air Act. - e.
+A Contrast: The Conclusion of No RCRA Delegation in Backcountry Against Dumps. - f.
 Testing the Middle Ground: How Specifically Must Congress Authorize Tribal Enforcement? - 4.
-Preserving Areas for Future Tribal Regulation: Direct Federal Regulation of Nonmembers Within Indian Country - a.
-Does "Indian Lands" Mean Indian County? - b.
-Do NPDES Permits on Fee Land Always Affect Indians? - i.
-Michigan: Union Township WWTP NPDES Permit - ii.
-Nebraska: Walthill and Pender WWTP NPDES Permits - c.
-Safe Drinking Water Act Jurisdiction - d.
-Avoiding the Litigation: Regulatory Agreements - 5.
-The Atkinson and Hicks Decisions Underscore the Need for Congressional Authorization of Tribal Regulatory Authority - 6.
-Conclusion
+Preserving Areas for Future Tribal Regulation: Direct Federal Regulation of Nonmembers Within Indian Country. - a.
+Does "Indian Lands" Mean Indian Country? - b.
+Do NPDES Permits on Fee Land Always Affect Indians? - c.
+Avoiding Litigation: Regulatory Agreements. - 5.
+Conclusion.

-1. Introduction
+1. Introduction.

-Effective environmental enforcement requires the ability to regulate comprehensively in Indian Country, without regard to land ownership or tribal enrollment.
+Utility regulation is filled with jurisdictional issues.
+Effective environmental regulation requires the ability to govern comprehensively in Indian Country, without regard to land ownership or tribal enrollment.
 The authority of a tribe over its members is clear, but tribal jurisdiction over nonmembers is often contested.
 Because the extent of governmental jurisdiction is controversial everywhere, it is not surprising that the civil jurisdiction of tribal governments is a controversial and evolving topic.
-This paper will principally examine congressionally authorized exercises of tribal authority in the environmental regulatory field.
+This paper will principally examine inherent and congressionally authorized exercises of tribal authority in the environmental regulatory field.
+The lessons learned through the environmental and taxation context are equally applicable to tribal utility regulation.